rmharp/Teaching/README.md

 # Teaching Repository

-Welcome to my **Teaching** repository!
+Welcome to my **Teaching** repository.
 This collection contains lecture slides, supplementary materials, and source files I've created for teaching topics related to **Statistics, Mathematics, Machine Learning, and Artificial Intelligence**.
 The content is designed to be flexible, with opportunities for contributions and modifications, especially for those who want to expand or adjust the materials to suit their teaching styles.

 ## Repository Structure